 Seems obvious, but just because you’re eating healthy food doesn’t mean you’re eating enough of it.
 Here’s a quick way to check your portion size without the hassle of a food scale.
 Ask yourself: Is my protein portion roughly the size of the palm of my hand?

 Why the palm of your hand?
 Your hands are the perfect way to judge the appropriate size of protein for you.
-The small hands of a woman and the large hands of a six-foot-tall man are proportional to the size of the person.
+The small hands of a woman and the large hands of a six-foot-tall man are proportional to the size of the individual.
 By using your palm as a guide, you can feel confident that your protein portion is appropriate for you.